draeger-lab/refinegems/THIRD_PARTY_LICENSES.md

 KEGG states that academic users may freely use the KEGG website.
-It also states that KEGG is not a public database for non-academic use and that non-academic use requires a commercial license.
+It also states that KEGG is not a public database for non-academic use and that non-academic use requires a commercial licence.

 ## MetaNetX / MNXref